-Based on government projections, the deficit outlook for 2023 and 2024 is relatively neutral from a growth standpoint.
-However, the medium-term fiscal picture is increasingly challenging, as interest payments are forecast to rise and cause current deficits to climb even further over the next decade.
-Politically, spending cuts have become difficult as mandatory outlays on entitlement programs assume a larger share of the total.
+Based on government projections, the deficit outlook for fiscal-year 2024 is relatively neutral in terms of its impact on economic growth.
+However, the medium-term fiscal picture is increasingly challenging, as rising interest payments are forecast to cause deficits to climb over the next decade.
+Politically, spending cuts have become difficult as mandatory outlays on entitlement programs assume a larger share of fiscal expenses.